On-site training (Verksamhetsförlagd träning)

 Information regarding the specific procedures that apply for your programme, as well as contact details of whom to turn to with questions, can be found on the programme website.

-- Normally you first need to complete the on-line course JoBSH (see more information below)
+- Normally you first need to complete the on-line education JoBSH (see more information below) it takes about two hours

 - Upon completion, send in the JoBSH certificate to your coordinator

-- An access card/ e-tjänstekort is ordered for you
+- An access card/ e-tjänstekort can then be ordered for you

 This must all be done before the first day of your on-site training so that you have your card ready the first day!